 - Registration is automatically suspended - driving with a suspended registration can result in separate penalties and your motorcycle can be impounded

-If you don't pay your MVA fines after a certain amount of time, the amount due is treated like a debt and gets transferred to the Maryland Central Collections Unit (CCU).
+If you don't pay your MVA fines after a certain amount of time, the amount due is treated as debt and gets transferred to the Maryland Central Collections Unit (CCU).
 Once this happens collection charges of 17% get tacked on and CCU will intercept any tax refunds you might get to satisfy the debt.
 You will also be prohibited from registering any new vehicles with MVA until these fines are paid.

 The reason for this is very simple.
 Riding a motorcycle is much more dangerous and poses a higher risk of an accident compared to driving a car.
 If you're on a motorcycle, your chance of getting in an accident is much greater.
-For starters, people who choose to ride motorcycles invariably tend to be risk takers and less conservative drivers in general.
+For starters, people who choose to ride motorcycles invariably tend to be risk-takers and less conservative drivers in general.

-In other words, if you have a motorcycle you're probably not using it to commute to work 5 days a week.
-You are also not riding it in the rain, snow or other bad weather conditions.
+In other words, if you have a motorcycle you're probably not using it to commute to work five days a week.
+You are also not riding it in the rain, snow, or other bad weather conditions.
 Most motorcycles sit in the garage and only come out occasionally for recreation when the weather is good.
-You also can't have 3 passengers on your motorcycle with you either.
+You also can't have three passengers on your motorcycle with you either.

-Rate increases for motorcycle insurance policies are generally based on the same factors as car insurance - driving history, location, etc. However, with motorcycle insurance the type of bike can have a very noticeable impact on insurance rates.
+Rate increases for motorcycle insurance policies are generally based on the same factors as car insurance - driving history, location, etc. However, with motorcycle insurance, the type of bike can have a very noticeable impact on insurance rates.
 The slower, safer types of motorcycles are cheaper to insure compared to the racing bikes.

 The public perception of motorcycles and road safety is generally negative.
 However, the reality is that a large percentage of accidents involving motorcycles are not the fault of the motorcycle rider.
-In fact, drivers in cars and trucks often don't notice motorcycles on the road and fail to yield when they should.
+Cars and truck drivers often don't notice motorcycles on the road and fail to yield when they should.